AlbertPWilliams/TwitterLike/README.md

   - User 3: **un: ava pw: password**
 7. I deployed the application to PWS, but had issues.
 These issues seem to be common & may require me to use older versions of Tomcat & Grails.
 8. A unit test for Status, testing against the Status constraints (uses Spock, Mocks) (This is flaky & needs more work)
-9. A unit test for the REST LocationService (This is flaky & needs more work)
+9. Tests for the REST LocationService, testing HTTP status codes (i.e. 200=Ok) and values epected form the JSON/XML data.
 10. Front-end styling (using twitter bootstrap and my own personal styling).
-13. Transactional management was demonstrated in LocationService when the JSON location data is requested from the location service REST API.
+13.  **Transactional management** was demonstrated in LocationService when the JSON location data is requested from the location service REST API.
 NOTE: This location data was provided from a database that I populate at startup.

 ## CHALLENGES ENCOUNTERED

 As mentioned previously by email (I sent a picture of logs on PWS), there was a number of issues encountered.

-They included, but were not limited to:
+**They included, but were not limited to:**

 **Jira issue - Tar packaged grails application cannot resolve /index** https://jira.grails.org/browse/GRAILS-12076